yuanzhi-zhu/yuanzhi-zhu.github.io/_posts/Blogs/2019-12-13-Run-OOMMF-on-Your-Android.md

 tclsh oommf.tcl pimake
 ```

-This will take about 30 minutes.
+This will take about 30 minutes (on my Mi6: Snapdragon 835).

 ## Run OOMMF